jump-dev/Ipopt.jl/README.md

 In addition to installing the `Ipopt.jl` package, this will also download and install the Ipopt binaries.
 You do _not_ need to install Ipopt separately.

-If you require a custom build of Ipopt, see the instructions below.

 For details on using a different linear solver, see the `Linear Solvers` section below.